How to Find the Right Psychologist in Ontario: A Practical Guide

 What Does the Alphabet Soup After a Practitioner’s Name Mean?

 Most of the initials refer to degrees and some refer to college registration/licensing.
 Some also refer to additional certifications that recognize advanced training and peer-reviewed competence.
+In Ontario, the responsibility of diagnosing mental health conditions is limited to certain professionals, including physicians, psychiatrists, psychologists, and psychological associates.

 M.S.W. = Master’s of Social Work